aleromano92/old-deprecated-aleromano.com/_posts/mac-to-win10.md

 ### Emoji Picker -> Win Key + . (dot)

 While on Mac OS you can press Command + Control + Spacebar to open the emoji picker
 ![Emoji Picker Mac](/assets/blog/0-mac-to-win10/emojiPickerMac.png)

 On Windows you can access an even better version (it includes GIF search too) by hitting Win Key + . (dot)
 ![Emoji Picker](/assets/blog/0-mac-to-win10/emojiPicker.jpg)

-> Thanks for your time
+> Thanks for your time.